 The outer ear is relatively unprotected and sticks out from the skull.
 The aneural and avascular properties of cartilage mean that it is unlikely that one is woken up if the ear is folded when being slept on.
 A change of position means the ear returns to its original shape.

 As an external organ, the ear must be able to withstand trauma.
 If the outer ear were made of bone, ear fractures would be regular occurrences.
-If the outer ear was fleshy, the folds of the pinna which modify sound waves before funneling them through to the middle ear would change shape and work less efficiently.
+If the outer ear was fleshy, the folds of the pinna which modify sound waves before funneling them through to the middle ear would not keep their form and work less efficiently.

 In Epiglottis and Larynx